University of Wisconsin–Madison

 For step-by-step guidance, visit the WordPress guide on Moving blocks.

-How to style and customize blocks
+Style and customize blocks

-When a block is selected, open the Page/Post Settings sidebar in the top toolbar of the block editor to view style and layout settings.
+When a block is selected, open the Settings sidebar in the top toolbar of the block editor to view style and layout settings.

 These settings vary by block but often include the following options: